giantswarm/docs/sources/reference/companies.md

 <p class="lastmod">Last edited on November 14, 2014 by Marian Steinbach</p>

-Companies allow to share resources between users.
+Companies allow for sharing resources between users.
 Users belonging to the same company can, for example, control applications of that company or access the company's docker images on our [registry](../registry/).

 ## Creating a company